OH-Jython-Scripters/mylib/README.md

-# myutils
+# mylib
 openHAB jsr223 Jython helper library

 [![License: GPL v3](https://img.shields.io/badge/License-GPL%20v3-blue.svg)](https://www.gnu.org/licenses/gpl-3.0)

 ## About
-myutils is a library providing some helper functions for jsr223 jython scripting to be used together with [Jython scripting for openHAB 2.x](https://github.com/steve-bate/openhab2-jython).
+mylib is a library providing some helper functions for jsr223 jython scripting to be used together with [Jython scripting for openHAB 2.x](https://github.com/steve-bate/openhab2-jython).

 ## Installation
 install in your openHAB 2 library folder.